1. First please complete the application process by clicking on Open A Trading Account above

 1. Once your account has been approved you can fund your account by Wire, ACH, and other methods.
 You must first notify Interactive Brokers about the transfer – Please follow these instructions this process will provide you with all the details (e.g., ABA number, Swift BIC Code and bank account number) in a printable form which you, in turn, can provide to your bank in order for it to initiate the wire transfer.
 See for more information and instructions.

-2. Please note that in order to receive your TradeStation Global platform you must fund with a minimum of $5000USD.
+2. Please note – in order to receive your TradeStation Global platform the minimum initial funding deposit is $1000USD.
 After funding you will receive access to the TradeStation platform.

 In order to open an account with Interactive Brokers you must submit 1 type of Photo ID and one address verification document.
 Below you can find which documents are acceptable for different regions.